 Walking approach to South ridge normal route and West face

 From Pratospilla m.
 1351 follow the trail n.
 707 to Lago Ballano; after 10 minutes leave it and take on the left the variant n.
 707a, which skirts the Northern slopes of Monte Torricella, getting the Lago Verde.
 Don't reach the lake, but stay high over the left shore of the lake (summer mark n.
 707), traversing under the West slopes of Torricella (1 hour from Pratospilla)

 Routes overviewTorricella is climbed all year round, but especially in wintertime.
 The main winter routes are the following ones:

 - South ridge (Normal route from Lago Verde)

-Alpine PD, 400 m. difference in level from Pratospilla, longer develop
+Vertical gain: 400 m. from Pratospilla, longer develop

-The most interesting amongst the normal routes, but not the easiest.
-The starting point is from a saddle on the right hand of West face.
+The most interesting amongst the two normal routes, but not the easiest.
+The starting point is located on a saddle on the right hand of West face.
 The ridge, involving some short easy sections of rock climb, reachs the Southern summit.

 - North ridge (Normal route from Pratospilla)